Ro5635/goLangExperimentPackingList/ReadMe.md

 ## Running

-To run this lambda locally using aws sam ensure that you have sam available locally then please run:
+To run this lambda locally using aws sam ensure that you have sam available locally and have followed the installation instructions above then please run:

 `sam local start-api --template infrastructure_template.yaml`